flaviojs/dynamips-microcode/README.md

  - powerpc-unknown-elf for `ppc32_microcode`
  - mips64-unknown-elf for `mips64_microcode`

+Each toolchain will be inside a subdirectory of ~/x-tools.
 They are used to decompile the original binary files and to compile the disassembled microcode for testing and comparing purposes.